 The Infini range has allowed us to affirm our ambition for a circular economy at 1083.
 Ultimately we wish to extend this to all our products, particularly through the Moncoton project.
 We would like to rethink all the stages of textile production in France little by little and bring production and clothes consumption closer.

 It is intended that the Infini range be developed beyond our brand.
-We are working with other companies such as Hopaal on industrial overalls and the Slip Français on Infini swimwear.
+We are working with other companies such as Hopaal on industrial overalls and the Slip Français on "Infini" swimwear, recycled and returnable.

 Finally, our last challenge concerns the footwear that we’re manufacturing.
-We’re working with various companies in order that our footwear range can be easily recycled.
+We’re working with various companies in order to have the higher potential care rate for recycling for our footwear range.